mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 lichens and low-lying shrubbery, which have been catalogued by naturalists who explored the world in hostile environment suits.
-Like most F-type stars, Rhylea’s primary simply will not have a long enough lifespan for the world to evolve a broader range of flora and fauna.
+Like most F-type stars, Rhylea's primary simply will not have a long enough lifespan for the world to evolve a broader range of flora and fauna.

 The world was barren until a few centuries ago when Sylean colonists built a cultural and religious refuge there.
-The name of the world means ‘new home’.
+The name of the world means 'new home'.
 The colony is governed by a council of priests, philosophers and academics and has no law to speak of.
 While the facilities are intended for people